- Reflective Project (example)

 The following essays have been reformatted for publication.
 Please follow the manuscript formatting guidelines provided by your instructor.

-Note: The Research Narrative may take the form of an unbroken essay, or it may be divided into sections.
+Note: The Reflective Project may take the form of an unbroken essay, or it may be divided into sections.
 The example below illustrates some of the topics that may be discussed as part of the assignment, but be certain to follow the specific format guidelines for your section.

 Part 1: My Research Experience Prior to CORE 102